Policy Research Institute The Current State of Japanese Academia from the Perspective of Research Power

 We continued to check the number of papers in the fields of clinical medicine and basic life sciences, which are considered to be particularly relevant to drug discovery research.
 The results are shown in Figures 3 and 4.
 To make it easier to understand the changes in Japan, the graphs excluding the U.S. and China are also shown at the same time.
 It should be noted that due to data limitations, these figures are for Japan as a whole.

-Figure 3 Trends in the number of papers, Top 10, and Top 1 in the field of clinical medicine in major countries
+Figure 3 Number of Papers, Top 10, and Top 1 in Clinical Medicine in Major Countries

 Figure.3 Number of Papers in Major Countries・Top10 Number of・Top1 Number of

-Source: Processed and prepared by the National Institute of Biomedical Innovation Policy based on "Benchmarking of Scientific Research 2023" by the National Institute of Science and Technology Policy, Ministry of Education, Culture, Sports, Science and Technology (MEXT)
+Source: Processed and prepared by The Office of Pharmaceutical Industry Researchbased on "Benchmarking of Scientific Research 2023," National Institute of Science and Technology Policy, Ministry of Education, Culture, Sports, Science and Technology (MEXT), Japan.

 In the field of clinical medicine, the U.S. remains No. 1 in the world in terms of the number of all papers, which is a quantitative measure, although China's growth in recent years has been remarkable.
-On the other hand, in terms of the number of Top 10 and Top 1 papers, which are considered from a qualitative perspective, the U.S. has not lost its dominance at this point, but in 2021, the U.S. will have approximately 2.2 times the number of Top 10 (12,350 vs. 5633) and 4.1 times the number of Top 1 (1498 vs. 364), showing a large difference from China.
+On the other hand, in terms of the number of Top 10 and Top 1 papers, which are considered from a qualitative perspective, the U.S. has maintained its current advantage, but in 2021, the U.S. will have approximately 2.2 times the number of Top 10 (12,350 vs. 5633) and 4.1 times the number of Top 1 (1498 vs. 364), showing a large difference from China.

-Japan's number of all papers showed rapid growth in the 1980s and 1990s, temporarily stagnated in the 2000s, and showed a trend of growth again in the 2010s and thereafter.
+The number of all papers in Japan showed rapid growth in the 1980s and 1990s, temporarily stagnated in the 2000s, and then showed a growth trend again in the 2010s and thereafter.
 On the other hand, the number of Top 10 countries showed a temporary stagnation in the early 2000s, but maintained an increasing trend during the rest of the decade.
 However, the gap with the U.S., China, the U.K., and Germany is widening, and the gap with South Korea is narrowing.
 The gap with other major countries has been widening.
 Currently, it is competing with South Korea for the 7th place.

 Figure.4 Number of Papers in Major Countries・Top10 Number of・Top1 Number of

-Source: Processed and prepared by the National Institute of Biomedical Innovation Policy based on "Benchmarking of Scientific Research 2023" by the National Institute of Science and Technology Policy, Ministry of Education, Culture, Sports, Science and Technology (MEXT)
+Source: Processed and prepared by The Office of Pharmaceutical Industry Researchbased on "Benchmarking of Scientific Research 2023," National Institute of Science and Technology Policy, Ministry of Education, Culture, Sports, Science and Technology (MEXT), Japan.

-In the field of basic life sciences, China made remarkable progress in terms of quantity (total number of papers), surpassing the U.S. to become the world's No. 1 in 2020.
-In terms of quality, the U.S., which had been stagnant since the late 2010s, maintained its No. 1 position in the Top 10 in 2020, but China is rapidly catching up, and if this trend continues, it is expected to reverse the trend in recent years.
+In the field of basic life sciences, China has made remarkable progress in terms of quantity (total number of papers) and will overtake the U.S. to become the world's No. 1 in 2020.
+In terms of quality, the U.S., which had been stagnant since the latter half of the 2010s, maintained its No. 1 position in the Top 10 in 2020, but China is rapidly catching up, and if this trend continues, it is expected to reverse the trend in recent years.
 If this trend continues, a reversal in recent years could be expected.

 Looking at the situation in Japan, the number of total papers showed rapid growth in the 1980s and 1990s, and at one time occupied the second place in the world, but it showed a stagnant to declining trend after the 2000s, and then showed a growth trend again in the 2020s.
 Currently, it is competing with Germany for the third place after the U.S. and China.
 On the other hand, the Top 10 increased in the 1980s and 1990s, but showed a stagnant trend after the 2000s, and the gap with the U.K. and Germany widened.
 The number of Top 1s showed a stagnant trend in the 2000s, followed by a downward trend in the 2010s, and the gap with the U.K. and Germany has been widening.
 Currently, it is competing with South Korea for the 7th place.